Yvelo/aafai-bus/README.md

 - Provide a custom menu to start tasks.
 - Automatically start the `aafai-bus` VM on Google Cloud.
 - Submit tasks and poll for results.
-- Display completion/failure notifications to the user.
+- Save the final text result to a file in the user's Google Drive.